Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 Potato 2.3.0 introduces agentic annotation with 12 trace format converters, Solo Mode for human-LLM collaborative labeling, Best-Worst Scaling, SSO/OAuth, Parquet export, and 15 demo projects.

-We are excited to announce Potato 2.3.0, the largest release in Potato's history.
-This update introduces two major new systems -- agentic annotation and Solo Mode -- alongside Best-Worst Scaling, SSO/OAuth authentication, Parquet export, and 15 new demo projects.
+Potato 2.3.0 is our largest release so far.
+It brings two new systems, agentic annotation and Solo Mode, plus Best-Worst Scaling, SSO/OAuth authentication, Parquet export, and 15 new demo projects.

-The headline feature of Potato 2.3 is a complete system for evaluating AI agents through human annotation.
+The headline feature in 2.3 is a full system for evaluating AI agents through human annotation.

-Agent traces come in different formats depending on the framework.
-Potato normalizes them all into a unified representation:
+Agent traces look different depending on the framework that produced them.
+Potato normalizes them into one representation:

 | Converter | Source |